-An Industrial Revolution is an enormous, significant event, and many observers believe we’ve had four of them.
+Industrial revolutions are huge, significant events, and many observers believe we’ve had four of them.
 The first was initiated by the introduction of the commercial steam engine and the birth of the textile industry.
-Electricity and mass production sparked the second.
-And the third was triggered by the computer after World War II.
+The second was sparked by electricity and mass production.
+And the third was triggered by the computer after World War 2.

-The fusion of physical objects such as software, sensors and electronic items with the Internet and machine-enabled data collection and transfer.
+- Internet of Things – The fusion of physical objects such as software, sensors, and electronic items with Internet and machine-enabled data collection and transfer.
 IoT allows real-time communication, initiating physical systems and giving rise to ‘smart cities’.
-This means that traditional supply chains can become more digitized and connected – becoming completely integrated ecosystems that are fully transparent to the contributing marketing, product development, manufacturing, and distribution departments.
+This means that traditional supply chains can become more digitised and connected – becoming completely integrated ecosystems that are fully transparent to the contributing marketing, product development, manufacturing, and distribution departments.

-With the Internet of Things comes a massive amount of data and the way businesses read and analyze it is crucial, especially if it involves critical events such as power outages or an attempted data breach.
-In manufacturing, the availability of data from product development, production and testing, for example, can add new dimensions to manufacturing, allowing targeted innovation, marketing and decision making.
+- Big data and advanced analytics – With the Internet of Things comes a huge amount of data, and the way businesses read and analyse it is important, especially if it involves critical events such as power outages or an attempted data breach.
+In manufacturing, the availability of data from product development, production, and testing for example, can add new dimensions to manufacturing, allowing targeted innovation, marketing, and decision making.

-Robots are already used extensively in the manufacturing world – mechanical arms on assembly arms for example.
-The next Industrial Revolution could see the contribution of robots massively increasing, and with the ‘smart factories,’ we could look at these robots taking ownership of manufacturing and bringing products to customers by themselves, thanks to computing and communication systems being linked to physical systems.
+- Robotics and automation – Robots are already used extensively in the manufacturing world – mechanical arms on assembly arms for example.
+Industry 4.0 could see the contribution of robots massively increasing, and with the ‘smart factories’ we could see these robots taking ownership of manufacturing and bringing them to customers by themselves, thanks to computing and communication systems being linked to physical systems.

-Already commonplace today, goods can be virtually modeled and tested, saving time and reducing the materials, efforts and money spent.
-Through 3D printing, we can see the creation of customized, complex and lightweight designs at remarkable speeds, while augmented reality sees a future where employees can be trained on the job far more effectively than with paper or monitors.
+- Simulations, 3D printing and augmented reality – Already commonplace today, goods can be virtually modelled and tested, saving time and reducing the materials, effort, and money spent.
+Through 3D printing we can see the creation of customised, complex, and lightweight designs at remarkable speeds, while augmented reality sees a future where employees can be trained on the job far more effectively than with paper or monitors.

-A few years ago, business leaders in sectors like manufacturing may have considered Industry 4.0 as the latest technology buzzword, but research from PwC’s shows that many business leaders are already putting down investment and that organizations that didn’t were at risk of being left behind
+A few years ago, business leaders in sectors like manufacturing may have considered Industry 4.0 as the latest technology buzzword, but research from PwC shows that many business leaders are already putting down investment, and that organisations that didn’t were at risk of being left behind.

-PwC claims that Industry 4.0 will revolutionize industrial production, with businesses on average generating 3.6% p.a. cost reductions until 2021, driven by internal improvements and working more closely across value chains.
-They also expect to make 2.9% p.a. in increased revenues by digitizing products and services, as well as developing new digital service offerings.
-33% of industrial companies say they’ve already achieved advanced levels of digitization, while 72% of companies expect to achieve advanced levels of digitization by 2020.
+PwC claims that Industry 4.0 will revolutionise industrial production, with businesses on average generating 3.6% p.a. cost reductions until 2021, driven by internal improvements and working more closely across value chains.
+They also expect to generate 2.9% p.a. in increased revenues by digitising products and services, as well as developing new digital service offerings.
+33% of industrial companies say they’ve already achieved advanced levels of digitisation, while 72% of companies expect to achieve advanced levels of digitisation by 2020.

 The value that companies get from new technologies could (or should) be able to exceed low-single-digit cost savings.
-A report from Boston Consulting Group suggested that although American manufacturers recognized Industry 4.0 value, they are approaching the opportunity in piecemeal fashion and could miss significant business benefits.
+In the US, a report from Boston Consulting Group suggested that although American manufacturers recognised Industry 4.0 value, they are approaching the opportunity in piecemeal fashion and could miss significant business benefits.
 BCG said that to succeed, companies must set ambitious goals and capture value rapidly over a transformation spanning many years.

-Justin Rose, A BCG Group partner and co-author of the report said, “Industry 4.0 stands out as a means of generating significant productivity gains.
-The real value is achieved when manufacturers maximize the impact of these advances by combining them in a comprehensive program.
+Justin Rose, a BCG Group partner and co-author of the report said, “Industry 4.0 stands out as a means of generating significant productivity gains.
+The real value is achieved when manufacturers maximise the impact of these advances by combining them in a comprehensive program.

 BCG partner Vlad Lukic and fellow co-author of the report said, “Our findings point to the need for U.S. manufacturers to gain a deeper understanding of how they can apply Industry 4.0 and accelerate the pace of adoption.
 The winners will approach the race to Industry 4.0 as a series of sprints, yet manage their program as a marathon.”

-Industry 4.0 will also have an important role to play across the pond, according to the independent UK industry-led Made Smarter Review, led by Siemens UK CEO Professor Juergen Maier.
-It said that over ten years, industrial digitization could boost UK manufacturing by $455bn, increasing sector growth by 3% and creating a net gain of 175,000 jobs.
+Industry 4.0 will also have an important role to play in the UK, according to the independent UK industry-led Made Smarter Review, led by Siemens UK CEO Professor Juergen Maier.
+It said that over 10 years, industrial digitisation could boost UK manufacturing by $455bn, increasing sector growth by 3% and creating a net gain of 175,000 jobs.
 And recently, the Confederation of Business Industry put out a call to action to business leaders to unite behind a ‘leapfrog’ industrial strategy to win with Industry 4.0.
-Again, the message was that organizations needed to wake up quickly and make quick decisions on how they plan to adapt.
+Again, the message was that organisations need to wake up quickly and make quick decisions on how they plan to adapt.

-Dean McGlone, Sales Director at Finance Automation company V1, said, “We’ve seen organizations embrace our technology to automate financial processes in their finance department and in fact, across their organization.
+Dean McGlone, Sales Director at Finance Automation company V1, said, “We’ve seen organisations embrace our technology to automate financial processes in their finance department and in fact, across their organisation.
 Is it changing the face of the finance team?
-Absolutely.”
+Absolutely.

 Tips on making the most of Industry 4.0

 In a blog post, PwC Chief Technologist Chris Curran said that you can’t leave emerging technology to chance or luck, but that this was a trap many companies fell into due to resource constraints, competing priorities, and different views to how technology can lift a business.
-He offered five practices a business leader could use to start preparing for the Industrial Revolution.
+He offered five practices a business leader could start with in preparing for Industry 4.0.

 Kieron McCann, Director of Strategy and Marketing at Cognifide adds “The biggest challenge for traditional manufacturers is to change their culture to adapt to the new reality of Industry 4.0.
-In short, it comes down to agility.
-It’s common for manufacturers and engineering-led organizations to want to invent everything in-house.
+In short it comes down to agility.
+It’s common for manufacturers and engineering-led organisations to want to invent everything in-house.
 This can lead to long lead times and inflexible planning cycles.
-This culture can permeate the entire organization which is often oriented around production cycles and product launches.
+This culture can permeate the entire organisation which is often oriented around production cycles and product launches.